-Our work with children is very personal to me.
-My son is now a remarkable toddler with a keen wit, an increasing mastery of language and a big personality.
-I have seen firsthand how important the first one thousand days of a child's life are to their development.
-Just like my son, the children in the communities in which we partner are filled with intelligent, spirited young ones, surrounded by parents and caregivers that want the very best for them.
-To help make that dream a reality, we partner with communities around the world to empower families and help children thrive.
+The children in the communities in which we work are filled with intelligent, spirited young ones, surrounded by parents and caregivers that want the very best for them.
+To help make that dream a reality, we partner with communities around the world to connect families to their power and help children thrive.
 In addition to using FAMA cards as explored in this coloring book to teach families about Early Childhood Development best practices, our programs include improving food and nutrition, preventing diseases, providing access to clean water, improving hygiene and sanitation and creating economic stability.
 We believe that all of these things can bring positive change to children's lives.

-Join us in ONE THOUSAND DAYS OF LOVE, our grassroots Churchwide campaign dedicated to expanding these life-changing programs to improve the lives of children, their families and the communities in which they live.
+Join us in Working Together for Lasting Change, by supporting these transformative programs to improve the lives of children, their families and the communities in which they live.